yayaa/ParallaxListView/README.md

 Usage
 -----
 Get your ParallaxListView instance, and set its adapter as shown in sample.
-You need to provide a ParallaxImageView, which will handle parallax effect, on your recyclerView's item.
+You need to provide a ParallaxImageView, which will handle parallax effect, on your listView's item.

 In your adapter create a ViewHolder which extends ParallaxViewHolder.
 You need to use these specifications: